learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 # Your code here
 ```

-> Comments: The rating features show little promise for adding predictive power towards the `list_price`.
-This diminishes worry concerning their high correlation.
-That said, the two most promising predictors: `piece_count` and `num_reviews` also display fairly high correlation.
-Further analysis of an initial model will clearly be warranted.

 ## Further Resources

 Have a look at following resources on how to deal with complex datasets that don't meet our initial expectations: